Fenix CL26R Lantern Review

 Red Click Red cycle (Steady > Blinky)

-The UI is surprisingly simple.
+The user interface is surprisingly simple.

 LED and Beam

 The emitters used in this light are unspecified.
 All of them on both the body and down light are nice and warm (or at least neutral).
-The lantern is of course completely diffused, but the down light really is too – just a bit more directional.
+The lantern is completely diffused, but the down light really is too – just a bit more directional.

-The light doesn’t show up in my normal headshots but I’ll include them anyway as a metric.
+The light doesn’t show up in my normal headshots, but I’ll include them anyway as a metric.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)